Tracksale/developer-handbook/README.md

 ### Communication
 We **MUST** use english for documentation, code comments and everything related to our software, this way we can scale our team worldwide.

+We **MUST** create github issues for project tasks

+We **MUST NOT** use synchronous chat(Whatsapp, Telegram, Workplace) for important information or discussion, email or github isses are better for these use cases.

+Before changing something non-trivial in any project you **SHOULD** discuss the change with the project owner

 ### Programming Languages
 We **SHOULD** keep our project stacks as homogenous as possible but sometimes we have problems that **MAY** be solved using other languages and tools.